The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Discussions

 We would like to stress here that we were dealing with the generic open boundary conditions.
 In this case the boundaries carry the parameters $\zeta_l$ and $\zeta_r$.
-Sending a $\zeta$ to $0$ (with the proper normalization) from our $\Psi_L$ we recover the ground state $\Psi_L^c$ of the loop model with closed (also called reflecting) boundary conditions.
+From our state $\Psi_L$ we can recover the ground state $\Psi_L^c$ of the loop model with closed (also called reflecting) boundary conditions simply by sending the parameters $\zeta$ to $0$ (where $\Psi_L$ is assumed to be properly normalized).
 In this case one could study an interesting correlation function: the current going from $-\infty$ to $+\infty$ along the strip.
 This current was studied in the paper \cite{IP} for the TL $n=1$ loop model.
-One could also send a $\zeta$ to infinity (with a proper normalization), then the corresponding $K$-matrix is a combination of $\kappa_3$, $\kappa_4$ and $\kappa_5$.
-This can be an interesting case to study, since as it is stressed in \cite{dGLR} there are few solutions $K^{(1)}$ and $K^{(2)}$ to the reflection equation.
+One could also send $\zeta$ to infinity (with a proper normalization), then the corresponding $K$-matrix is a combination of $\kappa_3$, $\kappa_4$ and $\kappa_5$.
+This can be an interesting case to study, since as it is stressed in \cite{dGLR} there are a few solutions $K^{(1)}$ and $K^{(2)}$ to the reflection equation.
 The solution $K^{(1)}$ is the one we used here.
 The solution $K^{(2)}$ is a combination of only three operators $\kappa_3$, $\kappa_4$ and $\kappa_5$.
 The two solutions are independent for generic $n$, but for $n=1$ $K^{(2)}$ is the $\zeta\rightarrow \infty$ limit of $K^{(1)}$.
 Hence to compute the ground state with $K^{(2)}$-matrix one needs to send $\zeta$ to infinity in our solution.

 The next point we would like to stress is the computation of the ground state at $n=0$.
-It turns out that at this point the dilute TL loop model also possesses a polynomial ground state and the $q$KZ together with the recurrence relations remain intact.
-Few $q$KZ equations, however, modify, but this does not change much the algorithm of the computation of $\Psi_L$ presented here.
+It turns out that at $n=0$ the dilute TL loop model also possesses a polynomial ground state and the $q$KZ together with the recurrence relations remain intact.
+The algorithm of the computation of $\Psi_L$ presented here remains applicable.